-The following tutorials will provide insight into developing Semantic Container using the scenario outlined above:
+The following tutorials will provide insight into developing Semantic Container based on the scenario above:

 - 1. Setup Static Semantic Container as local data store this tutorial covers the topics:

-- basic commands to start and stop a Semantic Container
+- o basic commands to start and stop a Semantic Container

-- o configure a container (init.trig)
+- configure a container (init.trig)

 - defining and using usage policies

 - 2. Develop Dynamic Semantic Container this tutorial covers the topics:

 - the Semantic Container base image

 - developing and integrating custom functions

 - publishing Semantic Containers

-- 3. Access Data from Semantic Containers in Jupyter Notebooks this tutorial covers the topics:
+- 3. Access Data from Semantic Containers in Jupyter Notebooks

+- this tutorial covers the topics:

 - accessing data in Semantic Containers

 - checking the Provenance of data